bee-hive/sflcba/README.md

 ```
 This command installs `sflcba` as a development (editable) package, meaning that any changes you make to the code in the sflcba folder will be immediately reflected without needing to reinstall the package.

-After installing these dependencies, you should be able to lauch jupyter from the `saft` conda environment and run the corresponding notebooks in this repository.
+After installing these dependencies, you should be able to lauch jupyter from the `sflcba` conda environment and run the corresponding notebooks in this repository.

 ### General usage

 All core functions of SF-LCBA are found within the `sflcba` package.
 This package is split into subpackages for each section of the manuscript.
-Individual functions from these subpackages can be imported as long as the `saft` conda environment is activated, regardless of whether the python file is located in the `saft_figuren` folder or not.
+Individual functions from these subpackages can be imported as long as the `sflcba` conda environment is activated, regardless of whether the python file is located in the `sflcba` folder or not.

 ```
 from sflcba.utils import *